-Medical Appointments: Making Effective Use of Your Doctor’s Time
+Medical Appointments: How to Make Effective Use of Your Doctor’s Time

 By Pamela D. Wilson CSA, CG, MS, BS/BA